Novartis drug cuts recurrence risk by 25% in early-stage breast cancer

 By Ludwig Burger

-FRANKFURT, June 2 (Reuters) - Novartis NOVN.S breast cancer drug Kisqali cut the risk of recurrence by a little more than 25% in a pivotal trial on women diagnosed at an early stage, positioning the Swiss drugmaker to win new patients and challenging strong rival Eli Lilly LLY.N.
+FRANKFURT, June 2 (Reuters) - Novartis NOVN.S breast cancer drug Kisqali cut the risk of recurrence by more than 25% in a pivotal trial on women diagnosed at an early stage, positioning the Swiss drugmaker to win new patients and but facing strong competition from Eli Lilly LLY.N.

 But an earlier diagnosis, when tumours can still be surgically removed, is much more common, representing about 90% of patients.